 Steep mountains dropping from on high down to the water’s edge.
 That’s the Bay of Kotor.
 The spectacular topography of the 88 km² bay, which comprises 4 smaller gulfs – the gulfs of Herceg Novi, Tivat, Risan & Kotor – and which extends inland for some 30 kilometres, means there isn’t a whole lot of room in which to squeeze those picturesque Medieval walled Old Towns.
 There’s even less room for roads.
 But roads there are and with a shoreline of some 110 kilometers that equates to over 100 kilometres of winding, one-lane, water-hugging driving delights while skirting the feet of steep mountains.
 It’s a geographical setting rivalled by very few places on earth, if any.

 – Lonely Planet who named Kotor the Number 1 Best in Travel City for 2016

 The Bay of Kotor || Perast

 Destination reached, Kotor was my introduction to the region, the most famous & the most visited by far of the bay’s many historic & picturesque settlements.
-But Kotor proper would have to wait.
+But Kotor proper and its walled wonderments would have to wait.
 I initially drove through, passing the historic Old Town walls and continuing on for another 12 kilometres while skirting the Gulf of Kotor’s shoreline until I reached Perast, just another beautifully preserved Medieval town and the first place in which I was happy, the overcast conditions aside, to park the car, get out & explore.
-And for a split second after arrival I thought I was in Venice.
+And for a split second after arrival I thought I was back in Venice.